thecreativeone91/DVDFabAutoRip/README.md

 Note: I do not condone piracy, please use this only for backing up your own physical media you have bought.
 A lot of work goes into making a movie, make sure they get the support they need by buying your movies legally.

 # Versions

-- 2.1.1 is the current Stable release
+- 2.2 is the Stable release that includes a fix for the liveupdate issue and has been tested

-- 2.2 Beta is Not heavily tested and includes a fix for the liveupdate issue that has not been tested yet as no new updates have been released for DVDFab
+- 2.1.1 is the Old Stable release

 # Why Use DVDFabAutoRip?
 DVDFabAutoRip is a Powershell script that can be ran as a service to watch for a disc in the optical drive and Auto Rip them (Full ISO Clones) using DVDFab.
 This script could be used for other software supporting command line control or modified for other file formats besides full ISO rips, as some media players do not support ISO files.
 This has mainly been used to rip full uncompressed UHD Blu ray's as these have way better quality than streaming.